-Regardless if you need a little extra cash or you want to meet new people while developing transferrable skills, the university offers fun and exciting part-time employment opportunities.
+Regardless if you need a little extra cash or you want to meet new people while developing transferable skills, the university offers fun and exciting part-time employment opportunities.
 Below is a list of popular employers:

 If you want an experience that aligns directly with your anticipated occupation, you should visit Center for Career Development to review the various internships and job opportunities they have posted for students.

-An excellent way for students to link co-curricular experiences with classroom experience is to enroll in a Leadership course.
+An excellent way for students to link co-curricular experiences with classroom experience is to enroll in a leadership course.
 Participating in a leadership course allows students to connect their campus experiences in a meaningful and educational way.

 At The University of Tennessee, leadership is part of our vision and is a core component of who we are.
 Students can engage in nationally recognized leadership programs, institutes, classes and conferences along with seeking opportunities to hone their leadership skills through a variety of student leadership positions.
-The Center for Leadership and Service seeks to educate and engage ALL students to lead and serve in their global community and is great place to get started!
+The Center for Leadership and Service seeks to educate and engage ALL students to lead and serve in their global community and is a great place to get started!

 Some of the leadership opportunities that you may want to consider applying for include:

 Leadership & Service Ambassador: The Leadership & Service Ambassadors (LSAs) are a group of leadership and service educators dedicated to serving the campus and community as a resource group.
-The LSAs are involved in a variety of community service opportunities and campus organizations, and exist to connect fellow students to leadership and service experiences.
+The LSAs are involved in a variety of community service opportunities and campus organizations and exist to connect fellow students to leadership and service experiences.
 Applications are available each Fall.